ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Patchy fog before 3am, then patchy fog and a slight chance of showers and thunderstorms between 3am and 5am, then patchy fog
+         <h3>Overnight</h3>Patchy fog and a chance of showers and thunderstorms.
-         and a chance of showers and thunderstorms.
 Mostly cloudy, with a low around 68.
-North wind around 1 mph.
-Chance of precipitation is 30%.<br></div>
+North wind around 2 mph.
+Chance
+         of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Patchy fog and a chance of showers and thunderstorms before 10am, then showers and thunderstorms likely between 10am and 4pm,
+         <h3>Friday</h3>Patchy fog and showers and thunderstorms likely.
-         then showers and thunderstorms likely.
 Mostly cloudy.
-High near 78, with temperatures falling to around 76 in the afternoon.
+High near 78, with temperatures falling to around 76 in the
-         Northeast wind 1 to 6 mph.
+         afternoon.
+East northeast wind 1 to 6 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">